 Obscurity is not confidentiality.
 Exploits against closed source may be just as easy to realize as against open source software, the difficulty relies mostly in the type of software fault and the software development environment, not in the source code availability.
 On the contrary, obfuscation will primarily work against people writing code, especially those trying to fix it or workaround it and not those trying to perturb the operation.
 Sometimes, obfuscation mechanisms disguise as security mechanisms: encrypting code with a key not specifically protected and stored nearby is an example of sophisticated obscurity that does not build upon serious design.
-The attacker will simply get the key first if he needs it (which may not even be the case, classic example of CBC versus ECB cipher modes).
+The attacker will simply get the key first if he needs it (which may not even be the case, swapping code pages is a classic example of CBC versus ECB cipher modes).

-In the field of cryptography, many of the secret industrial ciphers hidden by some industry players have shown their weaknesses as soon as the actual cipher design was known open.
-Obviously, serious attackers gaining access to this industrial implementation documentation (simply available for a fee and a NDA143) might have acquired such knowledge much earlier.
-In any case, hiding a cryptographic algorithm is contrary to all cryptographers guidelines of algorithm design which recommend to progress simultaneously on the cryptographic and cryptanalysis aspects.
-Only major countries governmental agencies can claim to do that without being laughed at144.
+In the field of cryptography, many of the secret industrial ciphers hidden by some industry players have shown their weaknesses as soon as the actual cipher design was known publicly.
+Obviously, serious attackers gaining access to this industrial implementation documentation (simply available for a fee and a NDA 146) might have acquired such knowledge much earlier.
+In any case, hiding a cryptographic algorithm is contrary to all cryptographers guidelines for algorithm design which recommend for a century to progress simultaneously on the cryptographic and cryptanalysis aspects.
+Only major countries governmental agencies can claim to do that without being laughed at 147.